 Death Be Not Proud - John Donne # * Death be not proud, though some have called thee* * Mighty and dreadfull, for, thou art not soe,* * For, those, whom thou think’st, thou dost overthrow,* * Die not, poore death, nor yet canst thou kill mee.* * From rest and sleepe, which but thy pictures bee,* * Much pleasure, then from thee, much more must flow,* * And soonest our best men with thee doe goe,*

 Death with Dignity # None of us is going to get out of this life alive.
 Writers have written about death since the Epic of Gilgamesh, who strives for immortality.
-He learns that, “*The gods gave themselves eternal life; they gave us **inescapable death.
-Such is the destiny of mortal men.” * Sophocles echoes this tenet in Oedipus at Colonus, 607: “Only the gods have ageless and deathless life”.
+He learns that, “The gods gave themselves eternal life; they gave us inescapable death.
+Such is the destiny of mortal men.”
+Sophocles echoes this tenet in Oedipus at Colonus, 607: “Only the gods have ageless and deathless life”.
+And common fact it is — about 160,000 Australians die in the course of each year —though every death is a particular death and no single death can be quite like another.

 ‘The Love song of J. Alfred Prufrock’ # T.S.
 Eliot - Biography Eliot’s poetry, written in the early 20^(th) C. reflects a sombre, bleak, tired, world-weary view of the urban world of an effete, decadent, exhausted society.
 Eliot is profoundly influenced by the realistic novels of Dostoevsky; Crime and Punishment, The Idiot, and The Brothers Karamazov and French and German Novels and Poetry.
 Born and raised in St. Louis, Missouri to a respectable and distinguished family, when he arrived at Harvard at the age of 18, Eliot viewed Boston and modern cities like Paris and London with a critical disdain for their grimy industrial impersonality.